 Loans are evaluated in two ways: financial stability of the borrower and technical merit of the proposed energy measure(s).
-BDC and our banking partners when applicable will evaluate finances and the SC Energy Office will confirm that the proposed project meets DOE guidelines.
+BDC and our banking partners when applicable will evaluate finances and the Office of Regulatory Staff (ORS) Energy Office will confirm that the proposed project meets DOE guidelines.

 Once the loan is approved, and the loan documents are signed by you (the borrower) and BDC (the lender) you may begin work.
 As work is completed and contractors submit invoices to you, you may request progress payments based on work completed and invoices received.